Janis Owens

-Janis Owens (born 1960 in Marianna, Florida) is an American author.
+Janis Owens (born 1960) is an American author.
 She has written four novels and one cookbook.
-American Ghost, her latest novel, was published in 2013.
+American Ghost, her latest novel, was published in 2012.

 Early life and education

 Owens is a native of North Florida, born a few miles south of the Alabama/Georgia border in the town of Marianna.
 She was the last child and only daughter of an Assemblies of God preacher, Roy Johnson, and his wife, Martha Johnson.

 When she was a toddler, her father gave up the ministry and became an insurance salesman.
 From Marianna, the family moved to New Orleans, then Hattiesburg, Mississippi, then to finally back to North Florida.
 They eventually ended up in Ocala, which is where she spent the remainder of her childhood.

 Shortly after graduating high school she married Wendel Owens, a native of Arkansas.
 In 1983, after the birth of her first daughter, Owens graduated from the University of Florida.